golangid/candi/README.md

         [project generator] set scope
         1 for init service,
         2 for add module(s),
-        3 for init monorepo codebase,
+        3 for add delivery handler(s) in module,
-        4 for init service in monorepo,
+        4 for init monorepo codebase,
-        5 for add module(s) service in monorepo,
-        6 for run multiple service in monorepo -service string
+        5 for run multiple service in monorepo -service string
         Describe service name (if run multiple services, separate by comma) -version